GROWING NOSTALGIA: Timeless Daisies, Fashion and Festival Vibes & Vibrant Gardens with Award-Winning Designer Kathryn Cox

 But how did she pull off such a natural-looking garden in a controlled environment like a festival?
 Kathryn shares her approach:

-"Every plant’s position was planned using a kaleidoscope grid to plan the colour, but the key was allowing them to intermingle at different heights and grow naturally, giving the impression of a garden that has been there for years."
+"Every plant’s position was planned using a kaleidoscope design to plan the colour, but the key was allowing them to intermingle at different heights and grow naturally, giving the impression of a garden that has been there for years."

 She emphasises using native and mature plants and blending plant heights through strategic layering.